-The staff of a NJ bar was covid quarantined.
+The staff of a N.J. bar was covid quarantined.
 So a barber came to sling beers and keep the bar open.

 “Fortunately, I was able to use my savings to get through, but it was still a difficult time,” he said.
 “I was behind on my bills for a while.”

 Wurstbar reopened on Thursday with the regular staff.
-(All have tested negative except for the initial employee who was positive and is now in quarantine.)
+(All have tested negative except for the initial employee who was positive and is now in isolation.)
 Kahn said he’ll never forget Fersa’s kindness.

 “What a great neighbor,” he said.
 “Andre’s an asset to the neighborhood, and he’s welcome to wait tables any time.”